 Outdoor spaces and amenities should enliven the sidewalk level and provide for private open space for shoppers, employees, and residents.
-A thoughtfully designed site can include small plazas, piazzas, courtyards and other outdoor spaces.
+A thoughtfully designed site can include small plazas, piazzas, courtyards and other outdoor spaces, or be oriented towards existing outdoor spaces.
 These spaces can create a visual connection to the public realm as well as a physical transition zone between the building and the street.
 They provide important spaces for formal and informal community gatherings, and their design should be coordinated with new development.
 While these areas should be large enough to accommodate everyone who wants to use them, they should also be small enough to create an active, lively feel when they are occupied.